nataraj2/AxisymmetricJet/README.md

 # Installation, compilation and running
-The following are the instructions for compiling on Stampede.
+The following are the instructions for compiling on the Stampede2 supercomputer at Texas Advanced Supercomputing Center (TACC).
 The gcc compilers in `/opt/apps/gcc9_1/mvapich2/2.3.7/bin` have to be used.
 The intel compilers have some issue in the plot3d file reading.
 The compile script `run_compile.sh` uses the gcc compilers.